leangjia/blender_docs/manual/grease_pencil/animation/introduction.rst

    The channels in the Dope Sheet correspond to the active 2D layer of the Grease Pencil object.

-Grease Pencil has its own mode in the Dope Sheet to works with keyframes.
+Grease Pencil has its own mode in the Dope Sheet to work with keyframes.
 See Grease Pencil mode in the :doc:`Dope Sheet </editors/dope_sheet/grease_pencil>` section for more information.